Are you looking for anxiety relief?

 - Do you desire to be able to relax and calm yourself more easily?

 If you answered “yes” to any of these questions, we hope that you will contact us for help with relief from anxiety.
 At times, anxiety can be a normal part of a person’s response to a physical or psychological threat.
 It can be an essential part of effectively managing a demanding situation.
-At other times though, anxiety can be a very painful reaction to prolonged or extended periods of stress.
-What’s more, anxiety can become a regular part of a person’s life when there is a persistent sense of insecurity or of not feeling safe physically and/or emotionally.
-It is in these instances that therapeutic help can be an essential part of finding relief and feeling better.
+At other times, anxiety can be a very painful reaction to prolonged or extended periods of stress.
+What’s more, it can become a regular part of a person’s life when there is a persistent sense of insecurity or of not feeling safe physically and/or emotionally.
+It is in these instances a counselor or psychologist’s help can be an essential part of finding anxiety relief.

 Find Anxiety Relief for these areas:

-- Panic Attacks: sudden, typically short in duration, episodes of intense fear that often occur without an apparent cause and that include multiple physiological reactions such as accelerated heart rate, sweating or chills, trembling, and nausea.
+- Panic Attacks: sudden, typically short in duration, episodes of intense fear that often occur without an apparent cause.
+This could include multiple physiological reactions such as accelerated heart rate, sweating or chills, trembling, and nausea.

 - Agoraphobia: essentially a fear of being in situations from which escape is perceived as being very difficult should a person experience a sudden panic attack.

 - Generalized Anxiety: excessive worrying accompanied by chronic physiological reactions such as muscle tension, fatigue, and sleep disturbance.

 - Post-Traumatic Stress: intense fear reactions connected to memories of and/or exposure to reminders of an event which a person experienced as life threatening.